Stefania Turkewich: Childhood

 Stefania Turkewich-Lukianovych was born in Lemburg, Austria-Hungary (now Lviv, Ukraine).
 Her grandfather, Lev Turkevich, and her father, Ivan Turkevich, were priests.
 Her mother, Sofia Kormoshiv, was a pianist who studied with the Polish pianist Karol Mikuli and the Czech pianist Vilém Kurz, and also accompanied the young Ukrainian soprano singer Solomiya Krushelnytska.
 The family was musically inclined and everyone played an instrument.
 Stefania played piano, harp, and harmonium.
 Later in life, she recalled her childhood love of music:

 At the centre of everything was my mother, who played a wonderful piano.
 As a child, I loved very much to listen to her play.
 Then, we began a salon orchestra in our home.
-We played thus: father on the bass …, my mother on the piano, (Льоньо) Lyonyo on cello, me on the harmonium, (Марійка і Зенко) Marika and Zenko … on violins.
+We played thus: father on the bass …, my mother on the piano, Lyonyo on cello, me on the harmonium, Marika and Zenko … on violins.
 Father started a family choir as well.
 These were our first steps into the world of music.
 Father never skimped on money or made excuses when it came to our musical life.